-University Station is an extensive revitalization project in the Town of Westwood.
-The development involved the revitalization of 130 acres of underutilized commercial land into a thriving mixed use sustainable development.
+University Station is an extensive revitalization project in the Town of Westwood, MA, which is adjacent to the Westwood Commuter Station.
+The development involved the revitalization of 130 acres of underutilized commercial land into a thriving mixed-use sustainable development.
 In addition to generating a new multi-million dollar tax revenue stream, the development included major roadway, traffic, utility, stormwater, and urban design upgrades at the project site.

-The Town sought a single firm through which a complete range of peer review services could be provided.
-As overall project manager of the on call peer review process, BETA led the peer review team for all project review activities including roadway design, traffic analysis, stormwater management and urban design, fiscal review, architectural review, and noise analysis.
+The Town sought a single firm that could provide a complete range of peer review services.
+As overall project manager of the peer review process, BETA led the peer review team for all project review activities including roadway design, traffic analysis, stormwater management and urban design, fiscal review, architectural review, and noise analysis.

-Roadway and traffic considerations required the redesign of over 2 miles of roadway and included the expansion of University Avenue from a 2 lane collector road to a multi-lane divided principal arterial with multiple interconnected signalized intersections.
+Roadway and traffic considerations required the redesign of over two miles of roadway and included the expansion of University Avenue from a two-lane collector road to a multi-lane divided principal arterial with multiple interconnected signalized intersections.

 The public process was a critical aspect of the review.
-During the course of the review, BETA was called upon to lead many of the more than 30 presentations made to the Planning Board, School Committee, and other key boards and concerned abutters.
+During the course of the review, BETA was called upon to lead many of the over 30 presentations made to the Planning Board, Town Selectmen, School Committee, and other key boards and concerned abutters.